UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_LodManager.rst

       :type: list (read only)

-   .. attribute:: lodLevelScale
+   .. attribute:: distanceFactor

-      Method to set the distance of all levels of detail for a game object at the same time.
+      Method to multiply the distance to the camera.
-      For example, if a KX_GameObject has a lod1 with a distance = 25.0 and a lod2 with a distance = 50.0 and you set the lodLevelScale to 2.0, lod1.distance will be equal to 50.0 and lod2 will be equal to 100.0.

       :type: float